-Oscar Scherer State Park and Myakka River State Park offer drive-in campsites for RVs or tents with amenities like water, bathrooms, electrical service, and sewer hook ups.
+Oscar Scherer State Park, Myakka River State Park, and Fort DeSoto Park offer drive-in campsites for RVs, campers, or tents with amenities like water, bathrooms, showers, electrical service, and sewer hook ups.
 ADA paved campsites are also available.
 For drive-in camping near the beach, check out Fort DeSoto Park and Turtle Beach.

 Want to camp on a barrier island?
 Cayo Costa State Park , accessible only by boat, offers primitive beach camping with the perks of potable water and bathrooms.

 What about gear?
 You don’t have to own all your own gear to go camping or enjoy the outdoors!
 Oscar Scherer State Park has camping kits for use in the park.
 Or, get camping gear rentals shipped right to you with Lower Gear or Outdoors Geek.

 Need more than just a tent or sleeping bag?
 No problem!
 Kit Lender has equipment and clothing rental kits for camping and many other outdoor activities.

 Need a ride?
 Rent RVs, camper vans, and trailers at Outdoorsy.